July 24, 2023, 9:27 am | Read time: 3 minutes

 Simplified Registration of Plug-in Solar Systems

 The new regulations not only allow for backward-running electricity meters but also bring further simplifications around balcony power plants.
-From the effective date, it is sufficient to register the system within one month in the market master data register of the Federal Network Agency.
-The registration process is also simplified.
+From the effective date, it will be sufficient to register the system within one month in the market master data register of the Federal Network Agency.
+The registration process will also be simplified.
 If a new electricity meter is needed, the metering point operators have four months to carry out the exchange.

 Higher Performance Limits for Balcony Power Plants

-That’s not all–there are also interesting innovations in the performance of plug-in solar modules.
+That’s not all–there are also interesting innovations regarding the performance of plug-in solar modules.
 According to estimates by the federal government, about 200,000 balcony power plants are put into operation annually.
 The new regulations apply to plug-in solar systems with a maximum solar output of two kilowatts peak and an inverter output of up to 800 watts.
-While previously a maximum output of 600 watts was allowed, starting in 2024, 800 watts will be possible.
+While a maximum output of 600 watts was previously allowed, 800 watts will be possible starting in 2024.

-“Operators of balcony power plants with old electricity meters benefit the most from the change.
+“Operators of balcony power plants with old electricity meters benefit the most from the innovation.
 They no longer have to hand over their excess electricity to the grid operator for free.
 This reduces the electricity bill, making the systems more profitable.
-And the increase in the performance limit also benefits the operators.
-An important step towards decentralized energy supply!”
+The increase in the performance limit also benefits operators.
+An important step toward decentralized energy supply!”